aws/jsii/docs/handbooks/language-implementation.md

 ## Code Generation

-First, implement a first version of the code generation for the new language before getting to far into the *[host library](#host-library)* implementation.
+First, implement a first version of the code generation for the new language before getting too far into the *[host library](#host-library)* implementation.
-This top-down approach ensures the requirements for the lower level parts of the implementation are well defined before they're implemented (reducing the chances significant re-work has to be done), and enables using the [Standard Compliance Suite] to ensure the overall implementation is *correct* according to the [specification] (since the code necessary to implement the test cases will be available right from the start).
+This top-down approach ensures the requirements for the lower level parts of the implementation are well-defined before they are implemented (reducing the chances that significant re-work has to be done), and enables using the [Standard Compliance Suite] to ensure the overall implementation is *correct* according to the [specification] (since the code necessary to implement the test cases will be available right from the start).